grafana/thema/docs/go-mapping.md

 }
 ```

+Now, an important note: as of CUE v0.4.0, running the above test will panic due to a [CUE bug (link TODO)]() in the logic for checking backwards compatibility.
+These problems will naturally go away as CUE and Thema progress towards maturity.
+In the meantime, passing [`SkipBuggyChecks()`](https://pkg.go.dev/github.com/grafana/thema#SkipBuggyChecks) to `BindLineage()` will skip checks with known bugs.
+Unfortunately, it also means a loss of guarantees - but those will be restored automatically as the bugs are resolved, without you having to remove your `SkipBuggyChecks()` call.

-Our `Ship` lineage is now wrapped up in a reliable package[^pubretrieve], ready to be consumed.
+Our `Ship` lineage is now wrapped up in a reliable (modulo bugs!) package[^pubretrieve], ready to be consumed.

 ### Advanced: Additional Verification